 2. Question prompts

 In this activity, participants both bring in photos or items that are important to them.
 They share the story behind the photo and why it’s meaningful to them.
-This is a great icebreaker activity to reveal what drives the different participants or what their values are.
+This is a great icebreaker activity to make everyone comfortable and reveal what each participant values most.

 4. Set SMART career goals